ocaml/ocaml.org/data/tutorials/getting-started/gs_02_fst_program.md

 By default, OCaml comes with two compilers, one translating sources into native binaries and another turning sources into a bytecode format.
 OCaml also comes with an interpreter for that bytecode format.
 Other compilers exist, for instance, [js_of_ocaml](https://ocsigen.org/js_of_ocaml) generates JavaScript.
 The toplevel uses the bytecode compiler; expressions are read, type-checked, compiled into bytecode and executed.
 The previous tutorial was interactive only, the toplevel was used.
 This tutorial gives a glimpse at batch processing only using the native compiler.

-We start by seting up a traditional “Hello World!” project using Dune, OCaml’s build system.
+We start by setting up a traditional “Hello World!” project using Dune, OCaml’s build system.
 Make sure to have installed version 3.7 or later.
-The following creates it under the name `hello`:
+The following creates a project named `hello`:

 ```shell
 $ dune init proj hello